26 Jan How to Get Your Newly Sodded Lawn Off to a Healthy Start

-During the first ten days, water twice a day—once in the morning and then again in the evening.
+During the first nine days, water twice a day—once in the morning and then again in the evening.
+Starting on day 10, you can reduce your watering schedule to once per day.
+This can be further reduced to once every other day on day 13 and again on day 16 to one inch of water per week.
 It is crucial that the sprinkler heads in each zone are checked to ensure that the entire lawn is getting covered.
 During each “watering session,” be sure to water for a long enough time to allow it to seep deep into the soil to be available to the root zone.
 For most irrigation systems, this requires a 20 minute cycle.
 Take rainfall into consideration and modify your irrigation schedule to save water (and money) and to not over water your lawn.
 For more information, read When to Water Newly Installed Sod.

 Monitor your lawn regularly to make sure that it is not drying out.
 Check the edges of each piece as well as the overall perimeter of your lawn as these are the most susceptible to drying out.
 Provide supplemental, targeted hand-watering with a hose—especially throughout the first 14 days.